Skip to content

 1. The product uses 3GPP cellular technology

-2. The product is intended to operate on member operator networks (AT&T, T-Mobile, Verizon, Bell, Rogers, Telus mainly)
+2. The product is intended to operate on participating operator networks (AT&T, T-Mobile, Verizon, Bell, Rogers, Telus mainly)

 3. The product is placed on the market in the US and/or Canada

-For products with commercial cellular modules, this is generally a simplified End-Product Certification, significantly reducing cost and timing.
+For products with commercial cellular modules, this is generally a reduced device-level certification (IoT Network Certified for IoT devices), significantly reducing cost and timing.

 For practical implementation, see PTCRB test plans and Procedure.